 (iv) Overnight delivery service (e.g., Federal Express, DHL or similar service) that requires a signed receipt;

-(v) The Messaging System or other electronic means provided for by these Protocols; or
+(v) The Messaging System, Market Notice, or other electronic means provided for by these Protocols; or

 U.S. Mail, first class postage prepaid, registered (or certified) mail, return receipt requested, properly addressed.

-(b) Notice by facsimile, electronic mail, the Messaging System, or other electronic means provided for by these Protocols is considered received when sent unless transmitted after 5:00 p.m. local time of the recipient or on a non-Business Day, in which case it is considered received one Business Day after it was sent.
+(b) Notice by facsimile, electronic mail, the Messaging System, Market Notice, or other electronic means provided for by these Protocols is considered received when sent unless transmitted after 5:00 p.m. local time of the recipient or on a non-Business Day, in which case it is considered received one Business Day after it was sent.

 (c) Notice by overnight delivery service that requires a signed receipt is considered received on the day that it was received.